Lodge a civil claim at court

-You can lodge a civil claim in the Magistrates Court if you want to start a court action to recover money owed to you.
+You can lodge a civil claim with a Queensland court if you want to start a court action to recover money or something else owed to you.
 This is often called suing, or civil litigation.

 - an individual, a business or a litigation guardian acting on behalf of a trust or deceased estate

-- the solicitor or lawyer for one of those parties.
+- the legal representative for one of those parties.

 The person or entity making the claim is known as the plaintiff.
 The person or entity being sued is known as the defendant.

 If the amount you are claiming is $25,000 or less, read the information below about other ways you could lodge a claim.